Note: Please read our Ethics page.

 - Getting ourselves and our teachers diversity, equity and inclusion training (and doing the reps, with quarterly check ins).

-- Bringing in amazing Indigenous, Black, brown and queer TAs to lead the Story Intensive.
+- Hiring amazing Indigenous, Black, brown and queer TAs to lead the Story Intensive.

 - Sourcing more Indigenous, Black, brown and queer guest authors to lead Master Classes and Special Courses.

-- Bringing in a counsellor-in-residence for each semester of the Story Intensive.
+- Bringing in a mental health consultant for each semester of the Story Intensive.

-- Creating a scholarship program for BIPOC writers.
+- Creating a scholarship program for writers in financial need.

 - Making sure we unambiguously express our commitment to help take down white supremacy.